silabs-MarkU/se-scripts/README.md

 4. .. not using the Application partition for staging
 5. .. by changing the bootloader project memory addresses

-This project has been retained as-is, as a reference, and can be found in directory ring-00291341, complete with spelling errors.

 The scripts were then adapted to be a bit more generic, though still tied to Z-Wave protocol, and most of the points above.

 ## Project secure-boot-btl-zwave: